janhq/cortex.so/docs/Typescript/Models/Cortex Node.js SDK: cortex.models Class.md

 getModelInfo();
 ```

-Make sure to replace `'model-id-123'` with the actual ID of the model you want to retrieve, and `'your-api-key'` with your valid API key.
+Make sure to replace `'tinyllama'` with the actual ID of the model you want to retrieve.